Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

 A Culture of Power, Wealth, and Status

-Rome measured worth by wealth, power, and social rank.
+Roman society was rigidly hierarchical.
+Worth was measured by citizenship, wealth, and social rank.
 Slavery was normal.
-The elite lived lavishly while the poor filled the streets.
+The elite lived lavishly while the poor crowded the streets.

 Romans 2:11 (ESV)